-This list is updated on a regular basis, so be sure to add your favourites in the comments and we’ll consider them the next time we update this page.
+We will continue to update the list on a regular basis, so be sure to add your favorites in the comments and we’ll consider them the next time we update this page.

 An open-source, cross-platform audio editor that can handle most common audio tasks without breaking the bank.

 Spotify changed the game when it first launched, bringing unlimited streaming music to desktops and mobiles for a fixed fee.
-Consider it if you enjoy the playlist-based approach to organisation.
+You can also stream for free, if you’re not bothered by adverts.